StrawHats-2024/pw4devs/README.md

   - `--name` (required): Name of the secret
   - `--username` (required): Username for the secret
   - `--password` (required): Password for the secret
-- Example: `secretscli secrets create --name myapi --username apiuser --password apisecret `
+- Example: `dv secrets create --name myapi --username apiuser --password apisecret `

 #### get